June 15, 2020

 Step Three: Serve the salad and enjoy!

-greek salad in large mixing bowl with salad tongs
+salad in bowl with spoon

 More Delicious Salad Recipes to Love